-After picking a sportsbook you want to try, you can use the direct link on the sportsbooks website to the App Store or Google Play store.
+After picking a sportsbook, you can use the direct link on the sportsbook’s website to the App Store or Google Play Store.
 You can also search for the iOS or Android app directly in their respective stores.
 Just be sure the sportsbook you’re choosing is specifically for Connecticut and not a different state.

 Register On The App

-No matter what, registration will involve providing personal information to verify your identity.
+The registration process will involve providing personal information to verify your identity.
 This includes information like Social Security number, date of birth, and physical address.